 Post-processing: Enterprise-wide storytelling with data

-It may come off as awkward to talk about storytelling in the realm of big engineering companies.
-But post-processing also encompasses storytelling with data in a simulation-driven design approach where the entire design process is an enterprise-wide collaborative task that involves people from different departments, with different expertise and roles.
+It may come off as awkward to talk about storytelling in the realm of big manufacturing companies.
+But in simulation-driven design, post-processing also encompasses storytelling.
+The entire design process becomes an enterprise-wide collaborative task that involves people from different departments, with different expertise and roles.

 Simulation experts elaborate and present the data to enable managers to make business decisions.
 To accommodate these different needs across the enterprise, VOLTA, a web-based collaborative environment, offers an advanced sharing system while protecting intellectual property.
 Stakeholders with different types of expertise are granted fine-tuned access permissions that allow or block specific actions, keeping under control who can access what, and with what level of control.